New York City Landmarks Preservation Commission: Prominent landmarking decisions

 One of the most prominent decisions in which the LPC was involved was the preservation of the Grand Central Terminal with the assistance of Jacqueline Kennedy Onassis.
 In 1978, the United States Supreme Court upheld the law in Penn Central Transportation Co., et al. v.
 New York City, et al., stopping the Penn Central Railroad from altering the structure and placing a large office tower above it.
 This success is often cited as significant due to the LPC's origins following the destruction of Pennsylvania Station, referred to by some as architectural vandalism.

 In 1989, the LPC designated the Ladies' Mile Historic District.
 The next year marked the first time in the LPC's history that a proposed landmark, the Guggenheim Museum (one of the youngest declared landmarks), received a unanimous vote by the LPC members.
 The vast majority of the LPC's actions are not unanimously supported by the LPC members or the community; a number of cases including St. Bartholomew's Episcopal Church, Bryant Park, and Broadway theatres have been challenged.
 One of the most controversial properties was 2 Columbus Circle, which remained at the center of a discussion over its future for a number of years.

 Cultural landmarks, such as Greenwich Village's Stonewall Inn, are recognized as well not for their architecture, but rather for their location in a designated historic district.
+In 2015, Stonewall became the first official New York City landmark to be designated specifically based on its LGBT cultural significance.

 In a heatedly discussed decision on August 3, 2010, the LPC unanimously declined to grant landmark status to a building on Park Place in Manhattan, and thus did not block the construction of Cordoba House.